auth0/react-native-auth0/README.md

 ## Important Notices

-Version **2.7.0** introduced a **breaking change** to the Android configuration.
+Version **2.9.0** introduced a **breaking change** to the Android configuration.
 Previously it was required to add an intent filter in the definition of the Activity that receives the authentication result.
-Now that intent filter must be removed and a new Activity definition must be added to the Manifest.
+Now that intent filter must be removed and instead you need to add a couple of manifest placeholders.
 Check out the [Android](#android) section for more details.

 ## Table of Contents